apache/parquet-format/CONTRIBUTING.md

 #### General guidelines/preferences on additions.

-1. To the greatest extent possible changes should have an option for backwards compatibility.
+1. To the greatest extent possible changes should have an option for forwards compatibility (old readers can still read files).
 2. New encodings should be fully specified in this repository and ideally not rely on an external dependencies for implementation (i.e. Parquet is the source of truth for the encoding)
 3. New compression mechanisms must have a pure Java implementation that can be used as dependency